-I felt a huge wave of relief that they were here!
+I felt a massive wave wash over me, and tears poured down my face uncontrollably.
+They were here!
 I wondered how long it would take them to get up the trail and find me?
 Did they need to gather equipment before setting out?
 Why had they honked and not just run the sirens?

 I called out,

 "HELLO!" in the deepest strongest voice I could muster.

 A waited a few seconds and then called again, and again.